ctavolazzi/code-conductor/docs/usage/work_node_README.md

 ./test_work_node.py
 ```

-## Node Structure
+## Work Node Structure

-Work nodes are stored as markdown files in the `.AI-Setup/work_effort/node/` directory with frontmatter metadata:
+Work nodes are stored as markdown files in the `_AI-Setup/work_effort/node/` directory with frontmatter metadata:

 ```markdown
 ---